amytan265/Candyland/Assets/Content/Key.md

 # Key
 This is a key of the special cards.

-If you draw a card with a star, move your piece to the corresponding colored square and then perform the action associated with it.
+If you draw a card with a star, perform the action associated with it.

 * Red Star: Skip your next turn.
-* White Star: You may draw another card during your current turn.
+* White Star: Draw another card during your current turn.
 * Gold Star: Switch the position of your gingerbread with the person who is drawing the next card.
 * Black Star: Go back to the first square on the board.